stellar/go/services/horizon/docker/README.md

 ## Using a specific version of Stellar Core

-By default the Docker Compose file is configured to use version 17 of Protocol and Stellar Core.
-To use a the latest version of Stellar Protocol and Core, you should specify environment variables from the command shell for overrides in the docker-compose or start.sh invocations.
-Most likely, will want to specify these for the current active core versions:
+By default the Docker Compose file is configured to use version 18 of Protocol and Stellar Core.
+You want the Core version to be at same level as the version horizon repo expects for ingestion.
+You can specify optional environment variables from the command shell for stating version overrides for either the docker-compose or start.sh invocations.

 PROTOCOL_VERSION=18                              // the Stellar Protocol version number CORE_IMAGE=stellar/stellar-core:18               // the docker hub image:tag